Understanding student funding, making applications, receiving funding and avoiding delays.

 Your letter of entitlement

-Once you have applied, provided any required evidence and your funding body has completed an assessment, you will receive a letter of entitlement in the post.
+Once you have applied, provided any required evidence and your funding body has completed an assessment, you will receive a notification of entitlement in the post.
 You can also find a copy in the 'letters and emails' section of your online student finance account.

 If you have not received your letter of entitlement